-Updated: August 2013
+Updated: August 2014

-2007 Fighting continued throughout various areas of the country while violence intensified between government security forces and foreign militants in North and South Waziristan.
-More than 1,300 deaths were reported due to violence, including some 250 which occurred as the result of suicide bombings.
-President Pervez Musharraf suspended the constitution from the in November, sparking an international outcry and resulting in Pakistan’s suspension from the Commonwealth.
-Former prime minister Benazir Bhutto returned from exile and was assassinated on Dec.
-27, postponing elections until February 2008.
+2007 Fighting continued throughout the country, while violence intensified between government security forces and foreign militants in North and South Waziristan.
+More than 1,300 conflict deaths were reported, including 250 from suicide bombings.
+President Pervez Musharraf suspended the constitution in November, sparking an international outcry and Pakistan’s suspension from the Commonwealth.
+Former prime minister Benazir Bhutto returned from exile in a bid to return to power and was assassinated on December 27; elections were postponed until February 2008.

 2005 Sectarian violence across Pakistan and military operations in northeastern Pakistan continued.
 In October, a major earthquake in northern Pakistan killed 55,000 people.